PierreTDarancet/pierretdarancet.github.io/_pages/profiles.md

     image_circular: false # crops the image to make it circular
     more_info: >
       <p> Dr. Sridhar Sadasivam, Former Postdoctoral Fellow, Argonne National Lab</p>
 ---

-  # if you want to include more than one profile, just replicate the following block
-  # and create one content file for each profile inside _pages/